ManticoreGamesInc/platform-documentation/src/references/queues.md

 ### Joining Queues

 The process for joining a queued game is exactly the same as any other from a player perspective.
-When a player presses the play button, they will be added to a queue, and will display in their friends' lists as "Queing for ..." the game selected.
+When a player presses the play button, they will be added to a queue, and will display in their friends' lists as "Queuing for ..." the game selected.

 ![Queueing for Core Royale](../img/Queues/Queueing_PlayerInQueue.png){: .center loading="lazy" }